benjaminjkraft/notes/apollo-requires.md

 2. Create a graph whose vertices are the fields in the query, and whose edges are dependencies between those fields.
 Note that "fields" here refers to fields-of-query-nodes, not fields-of-types: a single field of a particular type may appear multiple times in a query.
 Namely, there are edges from each extension field to its `@key` field(s); from each field to the sibling field(s) it `@requires`; and from each field to its child fields.
 Note that in the case of a nested key or requires, there will be an edge to the base field and each descendant that is `@requires`d: for example if `a @requires(fields: "b { c { d } }")` we will have edges from `a` to `b`, `b.c`, and `b.c.d`.

 3. Now, we want to merge the vertices representing fields that should be queried together.
 To preserve correctness, we must avoid merging fields which would create cycles, i.e., those vertices which already have a path between them.
 (Note that we can merge the vertices if there is a direct edge from one to the other, but no other such path.)
-This is the part where we get to make choices; for the reasons described above we merge only those vertices which have precisely the same vertices as in-neighbors and out-neighbors (with the potential exception of direct edges from one to the other, as before).
-This is necessarily a safe merger, as two such vertices cannot have a path (it would result in a cycle); and this process is well-defined and deterministic, as this neighbor-equivalence relation is transitive and symmetric.
+This is the part where we get to make choices; for the reasons described above we merge those vertices which have the same dependencies (i.e. vertices with the same in-edges), with the exception of direct edges from one to the other which we also allow.
+This is necessarily a safe merger, as two such vertices cannot have a path (it would result in a cycle via their common dependency); and this process is well-defined and deterministic, as this in-neighbor-equivalence relation is transitive and symmetric.

 4. We now have the query graph to be executed.
 Each vertex of this graph is a subquery, and the edges of the graph determine which queries must block on which others.
 (We have ensured there can be no cycles.)
 Stitching the actual result data back together is nontrivial, but should work roughly as it does today.

+This description omits handling of interfaces, but the approach Apollo currently uses should work: namely, it follows the entire subquery affected by the interface through each type that implements the interface, separately.
+Similarly, slight adjustments may be necessary to take advantage of `@provides`, but these should be easy to incorporate.

+**Examples:**

 In particular, this handles well the common permissions-checking cases I describe above.
 First, for global permissions, consider the following schema and query:
 ```graphql